luthey-schulten-chemistry/LM2.5_doc/README.md

 check all API functions in `jLM`  to make sure it works as it stated.
 + [ ] Add documentation and explanation for CME realted package in API.
 (Hongyi)
++ [ ] Displaygeometry function not work in python 3.10
 ## 5. RDME functions

 + [ ] optimize the kernel to ignore the empty region